MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 ![Amazon DataZone](/img/reinventRecap2022-ML/data-zone.jpg)

-At re:invent 2022, AWS introduced their new data management service that makes it faster and easier to catalog, discover and govern data stored across one AWS account, or on-promise!
+At re:invent 2022, AWS introduced their new data management service that makes it faster and easier to catalog, discover and govern data stored across one AWS account, or on-promise.
 [Amazon DataZone](https://aws.amazon.com/datazone/) removes the heavy lifting of maintaining a catalog by using machine learning to collect and suggest metadata for each dataset.
 You can set up your own business data catalog and configure governance policies.

 After the catalog is set up, your data consumers can search and discover datasets, examine metadata for context and request access to a dataset.Once they are ready to analyze the data, they can create a "Data Project" which is a shared space where users can pull in different datasets and share access with their team and collaborate on analysis.
 This service integrates with AWS analytic services such as Amazon Redshift, Amazon Athena, and Amazon QuickSight, which enables your data team to access these services in the context of their data project without any need to manage new login credentials.
 Hence the data is automatically available in this service.